ccallawa/alyvix_doc/test_case_execution.rst

 ###################

 Alyvix test cases you have built with Alyvix Editor or Designer can be run using Alyvix Robot.
-Robot can either be run from the command line, or directly within Alyvix Editor.
+Robot can either be run from the command line, or directly within the Alyvix Editor itself.

 In a production environment, the typical use case is to create a set of test cases once, and then repeatedly run those test cases at regular intervals.
-An example could be monitoring the usability of web pages on a remote server, where responsiveness must be measured every 5 minutes.
+An example could be monitoring the usability of web pages on a remote server, where responsiveness must be measured every 2 minutes.

-There are three principal modes for interacting with Alyvix Robot:
+Before you can use Alyvix in a production environment, however, you will first need to iteratively develop and debug your test cases.
+This is where Alyvix Robot can help you.
+There are two principal modes for interacting with Alyvix Robot:

-* Manually call Robot with the Command Prompt, mainly to test that test case objects work in isolation
+* Calling Robot from the Command Prompt
-* Manually call Robot within Alyvix Editor, mainly to test scripting of test case objects
+* Calling Robot from within Alyvix Editor via the |runblue| button
-* Automatically call Robot, for instance via scripting, at regular intervals

-In all three cases, the main idea is to execute one test case at a time, whether by creating scripts in Editor, or :ref:`combining them in series <getting_started_example_settings>` in Alyvix Robot.
+In both cases, one test case at a time is executed, the main script shown in Editor, or :ref:`one or more of the test case objects in series <getting_started_example_settings>` in the command prompt.

-When Robot executes a test case, it first checks to see if one or more test case object names was passed via the ``-o`` parameter.
-If so, Robot will execute those test case objects.
-Otherwise, Robot will retrieve the script from the :file:`.alyvix` file's :ref:```script`` field <test_case_data_format_top>`.

 .. _alyvix_robot_cli_options:

 **********************************************
 Launching Alyvix Robot from the Command Prompt
 **********************************************

-When executed manually, the test case object names are passed with the *object* (``-o``) option.
+When Robot executes a test case, it first checks to see if one or more test case object names were passed via the ``-o`` parameter.
+If so, Robot will execute those test case objects.
+Otherwise, if the test case in the :file:`.alyvix` file :ref:`contains a script <test_case_data_format_description>` in its ``script`` field, then Robot will run that script.

-In this case, the *verbosity* (``-v``) parameter can provide additional information that can help you should you need to debug your test cases.
+Adding the *verbosity* (``-v``) parameter will provide additional information that can help you should you need to debug your test cases.

 Alyvix Robot can be run with the following command: